H2K

 is an innovative service that provides services for opening and maintaining multi-signature crypto-custodial wallets.

-H2K DAO
+H2K Bot

 Transactions in the wallet created in our application are confirmed by the Wallet Holder and third parties specified by the Owner.